 Ingredients

-• 3 pounds Yukon gold potatoes rinsed and thinly sliced
+• 3 pounds Yukon Gold potatoes, thinly sliced

 Instructions

-• Slice potatoes using a mandolin for uniformity.
-Be careful to keep the shape of the potato.
-When using a mandolin, it is best to slice the potatoes right onto the cutting board. (not into a bowl) Set aside.
+• Slice potatoes using a mandolin for uniform thickness (about โ…›-inch thick).
+Try to keep the shape of each potato intact while slicing.
+It’s easiest to slice directly onto a cutting board.
+Set aside.

-• Top with the minced garlic, salt, pepper, 2 cups of the cheese (reserve 1/2 cup of cheese for later), and chopped bacon.
+• Sprinkle the garlic, salt, pepper, 2 cups of the shredded cheese (reserve ยฝ cup), and chopped bacon evenly over the potatoes.

-• Pour cream over the top of the dish.
+• Pour the heavy cream evenly over the top.

-• Cover with foil and bake for 35 minutes.
+• Cover the skillet tightly with aluminum foil and bake for 35 minutes.

 Did you make this recipe?